IPod Classic: 1st generation

 On March 20, 2002, Apple introduced a 10 GB model of the first-generation iPod for US$499.
-VCard compatibility was added, as well as allowing iPods to display business card information synced from a Mac.
+VCard compatibility was added, allowing iPods to display business card information synced from a Mac.

 2nd generation

 The second-generation of the iPod was introduced on July 17, 2002.
+They went on sale in August 2002.
 Using a similar body style as the first generation, the top of the iPod was redesigned, switching from a single swooping cutout in the backplate to mount the FireWire port, hold switch and headphone assembly, to individual ports being cut into the backplate to allow these ports to be accessed.
 Furthermore, the hold switch was redesigned, a cover was added to the FireWire port, and the mechanical wheel was replaced with a touch-sensitive wheel.
 The second-generation class was available in 10GB for US$399 and 20 GB for US$499.
 The first-generation 5GB iPod was carried over, but its price was reduced to US$299.

 Notably, the second-generation iPods and the updated first-generation iPod were now Windows-compatible.
 These versions came with a 4-pin to 6-pin FireWire adapter and were bundled with Musicmatch Jukebox.
 At that time iTunes was Mac only and unavailable for Windows.

 In December 2002, Apple unveiled its first limited edition iPods, with either Madonna's, Tony Hawk's, or Beck's signature or No Doubt's band logo engraved on the back for an extra US$50.